Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Physical Implications and Discussions

 \subsection{One-off or Repeating}

 One of the most critical questions in FRB research is whether all FRBs repeat.
 As a nearby FRB, FRB~20250316A provides a valuable opportunity to examine this issue.
-Observationally, it was detected by CHIME after 269.77 hours of exposures over six years \citep{FRB20250316Achime}, corresponding to an FRB rate of 0.004 per hour with a 1$\sigma$ range of $0.0006-0.012$ per hour ($> 3.2 \times 10^{30}$ erg Hz$^{-1}$).
-Following its discovery, FAST conducted 13.08 hours of follow-up observations over approximately one week (Section \ref{sec:res_fast}).
-Assuming a Poisson distribution, this indicates a 3~$\sigma$ upper limit of 6.6/13.08=0.5 per hour ($> 3.0 \times 10^{25}$ erg Hz$^{-1}$).
+Observationally, it was detected by CHIME after 269.77 hours of exposures over six years \citep{FRB20250316Achime}, corresponding to an FRB \RE{Poisson} rate of 0.004 per hour with a 1$\sigma$ range of $0.0006-0.012$ per hour (\RE{$> 1.7 \times 10^3$ Jy ms}, corresponding to $> 3.2 \times 10^{30}$ erg Hz$^{-1}$).
+FAST conducted 13.08 hours of follow-up observations over approximately one week (Section \ref{sec:res_fast}).
+Assuming a Poisson distribution, this indicates a 3$\sigma$ upper limit of \RE{$<0.5~\mathrm{hour^{-1}}$} (\RE{$> 15.5$ mJy ms}, corresponding to $> 3.0 \times 10^{25}$ erg Hz$^{-1}$).
 The left panel of Figure \ref{fig:frbrate} presents FRB rates estimated with CHIME (red dot) and the upper limit from FAST (red triangle).
 For comparison, we overplot the energy functions of repeating FRBs.
 The energy functions of repeating FRBs are empirically fitted as a power law, with a slope of $\sim -1.5$, spanning a range from $-0.7$ to $-2.5$ \citep{Law2017, Gourdji2019}.
-A flatter high-energy component has sometimes been proposed for repeating FRBs, such as FRB~20121102A \citep{LiD2021, Hewitt2022}, FRB~20200120E \citep{Zhangsb2024}, FRB~20201124A \citep{Zhangyk2022RAA, Kirsten2024}, and FRB~20220912A \citep{OuldBoukattine2024}.
-The flatter component typically extends over $1-2$ orders of magnitude in spectral energy.
+A flatter high-energy component has sometimes been proposed for repeating FRBs, such as FRB~20121102A \citep{LiD2021, Hewitt2022}, FRB~20200120E \citep{Zhangsb2024}, FRB~20201124A \citep{Zhangyk2022RAA, Kirsten2024}, and FRB~20220912A \citep{OuldBoukattine2024}. \RE{Their energy functions are shown as blue lines, with the lower index, higher index, and the break spectral energy labeled.} The flatter component typically extends over $1-2$ orders of magnitude in spectral energy.
 A comparison between FRB~20250316A and repeating FRBs reveals two possible scenarios.
-First, the typical power law with a slope of $-1.5$ (red solid line) predicts an FRB rate five orders of magnitude larger than the FAST 3 $\sigma$ upper limit.
-Second, scaling the energy functions of repeating FRBs to the rate of FRB~20250316A at its spectral energy (blue lines) shows that repeating FRBs predict rates 2–8 orders of magnitude higher than the FAST upper limit.
+First, the typical power law with a slope of $-1.5$ (red solid line) predicts an FRB rate \RE{of $2.7\times10^{5}\,\mathrm{hr^{-1}}$ above the FAST limiting fluence of $15.5\,\mathrm{mJy\,ms}$, more than} five orders of magnitude larger than the FAST 3$\sigma$ upper limit.
+Second, scaling the energy functions of repeating FRBs to the rate of FRB~20250316A at its spectral energy (blue lines) shows that repeating FRBs predict rates 3–7 orders of magnitude higher than the FAST upper limit.